 Air Overview

-In my opinion, Air is a solid choice for digital asset management, especially for creative marketing and media teams needing strong asset organization and collaboration tools.
+In my opinion, Air is a top choice for digital asset management, especially for creative marketing and media teams needing strong asset organization and collaboration tools that cover numerous file formats.
 It excels in user-friendly features and integrations, making it easy to manage assets across collaboration platforms.
-However, it may fall short if you need advanced customization or analytics.
-If your team values ease of use and efficient asset management, Air is worth considering.
+If your team is looking for seamless day-to-day use and efficient asset management, Air is definitely worth considering.

 pros